jaakkopasanen/AutoEq/README.md

                         kHz.
 Tilt is applied with bass boost and both will affect the bass gain.
   --sound_signature SOUND_SIGNATURE
                         File path to a sound signature CSV file.
-The CSV file must be in an AutoEQ understandable format.
+Sound signature is added to the compensation curve.
 Error data will be used as the sound signature target if the CSV file contains an error column and otherwise the raw column will be used.
 This means there are two different options for using sound signature: 1st is pointing it to a result CSV file of a previous run and the 2nd is to create a CSV file with just frequency